MAR Ratio

 The MAR Ratio is a risk-adjusted performance metric used to evaluate hedge funds and trading strategies, calculated by dividing the Compound Annual Growth Rate (CAGR) by the Maximum Drawdown.

 The MAR Ratio (Managed Account Reports Ratio) is a straightforward yet powerful metric for assessing the risk-adjusted returns of an investment strategy.
 It was developed for the managed futures industry to compare the performance of Commodity Trading Advisors (CTAs) and hedge funds.
 Ideally, an investor wants high returns with low risk.
 The MAR Ratio quantifies this relationship by comparing the average annual growth rate directly against the worst loss the strategy has ever suffered.
+This focus on "pain-to-gain" makes it a favorite among institutional allocators who are more concerned with capital preservation than raw, unadjusted performance.
 The core philosophy behind the MAR Ratio is that the "price" of achieving high returns is the drawdown (loss from peak to trough) an investor must endure.
 If a fund makes 20% a year but once lost 50% of its value, it is a bumpy ride that many investors cannot stomach.
 Another fund making 15% a year with only a 10% maximum drawdown offers a smoother path and a higher MAR Ratio.
+This metric effectively weeds out managers who achieve high returns simply by taking on extreme levels of systemic or idiosyncratic risk.
 It is particularly useful for long-term investors who want to understand the "worst-case scenario" risk relative to the reward.
 Because it uses data since the fund's inception, it captures the full history of the manager's performance, including any major market crashes they have navigated.
 This makes it an unforgiving metric; a single bad year can permanently scar a manager's MAR Ratio.
+In the world of managed futures, where leverage is common, the MAR Ratio serves as a critical check on whether a manager's leverage is actually generating value or just amplifying the probability of a catastrophic failure.

 Key Takeaways